8 ways to enjoy a short break in County Down

 6. Take a walk along the Shimna River at Tollymore Forest Park and view many curiosities along the way including rocky outcrops, bridges, grottos and caves.
 Tree lovers can examine exotic trees such as monkey puzzle and eucalyptus or admire the tall giant redwoods and Monterrey pines.

-7. The Gothic and Classic collide at Castle Ward is famous for its views over the tranquil waters of Strangford Lough.
+7. The Gothic and Classic collide at Castle Ward which is famous for its views over the tranquil waters of Strangford Lough.
 Move along the Lough Trail and spot a host of wildlife and rare plants along the way.
 Warm up after your walk with a cuppa and a freshly baked scone provided in the tearoom.

 8. At Castlewellan Forest Park, explore one of the most outstanding tree and shrub collections in Europe located in a dramatic setting of mountains and sea.
 Dander through the garden and see informal and formal design with terraces, fountains, ornamental gates and flower borders dotted throughout.